Free Pima County Public Records Search (Criminal, Marital, Court)

 Residents of Arizona can request a review of their own criminal records by calling the DPS Criminal History Records Section at 602.223.2222.

-In addition, researchers can use several other resources to discover if someone has a criminal record.
+In addition, researchers can use several other resources to discover if someone has a criminal record in Arizona.
 These include:

 A screenshot of an inmate search tool provided by the Arizona Department of Corrections, Rehabilitation, and Reentry searched by name showing the inmate's info, mugshot, last name, first name, middle initial, and the date they were admitted.